Yoast/wordpress-seo/readme.txt

 = 14.3 =
 Release Date: June 9th, 2020

 In every release of Yoast SEO, we fix bugs and find other ways to enhance our code.
-For instance, we’re always working on quality assurance, code styling and other behind the scenes work.
+For instance, we’re always working on quality assurance, code style and other behind the scenes work.
 In Yoast SEO 14.3, you’ll find many of these improvements plus some bugfixes.
 Read more about those changes in [our release post](https://yoa.st/release-14-3)!

 Bugfixes: